danneu/bulletin/README.md

 To force the server to create the database tables and then populate them with seed data, visit `http://localhost:3000/reset-db`.

-The webiste should now be running on `http://localhost:3000`.
+The website should now be running on `http://localhost:3000`.

+## Misc

+- Using bootstrap v3.2.0
+- Using bootstrap-markdown v2.6.0 (jQuery v2.1.1) Deps on bootstrap 3.1.1 but I'll use 3.2.0 for convenience for now

+## TODO

+- Add more `ON DELETE CASCADE`
+- Implement authorization and protect routes with it